-Meridian Learning seeks an Adolescent Guide to join our Cincinnati-based urban Erdkinder at Meridian Micro Farm, starting June 2026.
+Meridian Learning seeks an Adolescent Guide to join our Cincinnati-based urban Erdkinder starting June 2026.

 This role goes beyond traditional teaching—it’s a chance to mentor teens through hands-on projects in gardening, cooking, design, and sustainability as part of a newly launched living model of adolescent education.
 You’ll help young people bridge the gap between school and real life by guiding meaningful work in community, enterprise, and the land.

-As a founding member of our adolescent team, you’ll shape systems, advocate independence, and contribute to the growth of a program intentionally designed for ages 12–18.
-We value autonomy, creativity, and connection over conventional routines.
+As a founding member of our adolescent team, you’ll shape systems, support the development of independence, and contribute to the growth of a program intentionally designed for ages 12–18.

 The ideal candidate will have: